 - Radiator damage

-Repair damage or replace radiator
+Repair the damage or replace the radiator

 Replace the mechanical seal.